Cordyline australis: Fibre

 A tough fibre was extracted from the leaves of C. australis, and was valued for its strength and durability especially in seawater.
 The leaves are suitable for weaving in its raw state, without any need to further process the fibres.
 The leaves were used for making anchor ropes and fishing lines, cooking mats, baskets, sandals and leggings for protection when travelling in the South Island high country, home of the prickly speargrasses (Aciphylla) and tūmatakuru or matagouri (Discaria toumatou).
 Because of the water-resistant properties of the plant, the leaves were traditionally used for cooking baskets.

 Mōrere swings provided a source of amusement for Māori children.
 The ropes had to be strong, so they were often made from the leaves or fibre of C. australis, which were much tougher than the fibres of New Zealand flax.
 The leaves were also used for rain capes, although the mountain cabbage tree C. indivisa, was preferred.
 The fibre made from cabbage tree leaves is stronger than that made from New Zealand flax.

-Medicine
+Traditional medicine

 In traditional rongoā medicinal practices, Māori used various parts of Cordyline australis to treat injuries and illnesses, either boiled up into a drink or pounded into a paste.
 The kōata, the growing tip of the plant, was eaten raw as a blood tonic or cleanser.
 Juice from the leaves was used for cuts, cracks and sores.
 An infusion of the leaves was taken internally for diarrhoea and used externally for bathing cuts.
 The leaves were rubbed until soft and applied either directly or as an ointment to cuts, skin cracks and cracked or sore hands.
 The young shoot was eaten by nursing mothers and given to children for colic.
 The liquid from boiled shoots was taken for other stomach pains.
 The seeds of Cordyline australis are high in linoleic acid, one of the essential fatty acids.